oracle/dtrace-utils/doc/userguide/reference/function_trunc.md

 If the reported aggregations have too many keys, you can use the optional, second argument to indicate how many keys to retain.
-For example, you could limit the reporting to the 5 most common functions by changing the `tick` probe to:
+For example, you could limit the reporting to the 5 most common functions by changing the `profile:::tick-10sec` probe to:

 ```
-tick-10sec
+profile:::tick-10sec
 {
   trunc(@func, 5);
   printa(@func);